FueledByRage/IOT-Devices-Manager/readme.md

 `yarn run start`

+> **_NOTE_** start script depends on nodemon.
+If there's any problem with it changes all nodemon script in the package.json to replacing 'nodemon' for 'ts-node'.

 This has no endpoint but provide a MQTT listen and a WS server that are up to receive messages and send it to aplications connected.

 # MQTT

-The aplication uses the test mqtt broker from mosquitto
+The aplication can the test mqtt broker from mosquitto

 `mqtt://test.mosquitto.org`

-you can change it to a local broker or any other by defining it on a .env file with the name DEV_MQTT_URL
+or it's possible to set it to a local broker or any other by defining it on a .env file with the name DEV_MQTT_URL

 # Overview